 But it worked!
 Not perfectly: there were some clunky bits here and there.
 But nothing that risked balance.
-I was reminded of a tanda Steph described dancing with a friend.
-She said it was ‘messy but fun.’
-And that’s how this felt.
-It wouldn’t have been as fun without the made-up steps, and the messiness was the price of that – and one worth paying.
+It actually wouldn’t have been as fun without the made-up steps, and the messiness was the price of that – and one worth paying.
 I’d put good money on it that my follower felt the same.

 At the other end of the energy scale was a tango tanda with a lady of a certain age.
 She didn’t seem very elderly, but was clearly a good dancer who struggled to pivot these days.
 When I led back ochos, she did ‘fochoes’ – fake ochos with stepping instead of pivoting.
 So I stopped doing those and kept it all to walking, rebounds, circular walk and side-steps.
 It was lovely Pugliese tanda, and a very crowded floor, so we had the slowest, simplest, smallest dance I think I’ve ever had bar Salon Canning.
 But it felt really enjoyable.
 She gave me a kiss at the end, and her friends gave me approving nods and smiles when I returned her to their table.